fabfog/dxbox-docs/docs/use-less-react/api/client/use-reactive-instance.md

 This hook bridges the gap between **object-oriented state management** and React’s declarative rendering model — without relying on dedicated state libraries or context boilerplate.

-It uses [`use-immer`](https://www.npmjs.com/package/use-immer) under the hood to ensure immutability of the returned values, in order to guarantee reactivity.
+It uses [`useSyncExternalStore`](https://react.dev/reference/react/useSyncExternalStore) under the hood to ensure reactivity of the returned values and avoid [tearing](https://github.com/reactwg/react-18/discussions/69).

-It ensures that updates from your reactive instances propagate to React only when relevant data changes, minimizing unnecessary re-renders and improving performance.
+It should be given an array of dependencies as last param to make sure that updates from your reactive instances propagate to React only when relevant data changes, minimizing unnecessary re-renders and improving performance.

 ---